Gaita1083/Gaita1083/README.md

 My passion for programming led me to master problem solving, ability to learn quickly and always stay on top of new technologies.
 I am always looking for the right opportunity to develop my career.

 I am interesting music production and I also like racing.
-In addition I am currently learning web3.0

 - 🌱 I’m currently learning **Next.js-Blender-Three.js**